ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 - ``Examples:``

 .. note::
-  Tags are inherited to the next category.
-This means if a feature is tagged, the tag is applied to all Scenarios/Scenario Outlines in it.
+  Tags are inherited by the next category.
+This means that if a feature is tagged, the tag will be applied to all scenarios/scenario outlines within it.

 The rules / syntax keywords are: